Jump to topic

 If you are interested in buying dental insurance, many insurance companies offer affordable dental plans.
 For example, CIGNA offers three different plans.
 The lowest one starts at just $19 a month per person.
 It covers 100 percent of preventive services twice a year, which includes dental exams and teeth cleanings.
 This plan does not cover orthodontics or restorative services.

 Other popular dental insurance companies include Delta Dental, Aetna, Humana, and United Healthcare.
 These companies also offer more affordable plans.
 Similar to CIGNA, preventive treatments are covered in full.
 But you typically pay for restorative treatments, orthodontics, and oral surgeries out-of-pocket.

-A routine dental exam and teeth cleaning costs between $150 and $350 without insurance.
+A routine check-up, dental exam, and teeth cleaning costs between $150 and $350 without insurance.
 You should visit your dentist twice a year for these services, which can cost up to $700 a year per person.
-So, If you invest in a low-cost dental insurance plan (about $19 per month), you’ll save money in the long-run.
+So, If you invest in a reduced-cost dental insurance plan (about $19 per month), you’ll save money in the long-run.

 “Dental Care.”
 Medicaid, www.medicaid.gov/medicaid/benefits/dental-care/index.html.

 Digital Communications Division.
 “Where Can I Find Low-Cost Dental Care?”
 HHS.gov, 18 Sept.
 2017, www.hhs.gov/answers/health-care/where-can-i-find-low-cost-dental-care/index.html.

 “Get Access To Dental Care With Our Programs: DDS: DLN.”
 Dental Lifeline Network, dentallifeline.org/about-us/our-programs/.